-One Love's "Escalation" The One Love Foundation was created in honor of Yeardley Love, a senior at UVA, who was killed by her ex-boyfriend in 2010.
+One Love's "Escalation" The One Love Foundation was created in honor of Yeardley Love, a senior at University of Virginia, who was killed by her former boyfriend in 2010.
 "Escalation" is a compelling film that tells the story of an abusive relationship - from it's sweet beginnings to it's tragic end.
 Participants will be able to: